 See our Iceland road trip itinerary for more detailed accommodation reviews.

-We travelled in the September shoulder season.
+We travelled in the September shoulder season which we found the best time to go to Iceland.
 Costs may be higher in the busy summer months of June to August and would be lower in the winter.

 Guesthouses with shared bathrooms (and sometimes shared kitchens) would have been cheaper at about £100 ($130) a night.
 All our accommodation had two bedrooms so they’d be better value if you’re travelling in a group.